shopware/shopware/src/Docs/10-administration/40-data-management.md

 *Deleting an item from the detail page*

 The store provides the methods `remove()`, `removeById()` and `removeAll()` which are providing the ability to remove entities from the store.
-Unlike the `remove()` method of the entity the store just removes the item from the collection but doesn't delete it using an DELETE request.
+Unlike the `remove()` method of the entity the store just removes the item from the collection but does not delete it using an DELETE request.

 ### The `EntityStore` and `EntityProxy` in detail
 The entity store is a collection of entity proxies.
 The store uses an API service to communicate with the REST API.
 The API returns responses in the JSON API format.
 The API service takes care of reformatting the response using a JSON API parser.
 The store on the other hand provides a bunch of convenient features.
 Here's an overview of all methods, we